-• Unique mechanism of action:

-- · Recognizes and binds to multiple forms of misfolded Abeta, a protein commonly associated with AD. - Helps to protect against neurotoxicity due to high affinity for the multiple forms of misfolded Abeta. - Promotes disaggregation of existing Abeta aggregates and disrupts their assembly to prevent amyloid plaque formation, which is associated with AD. - Clears misfolded Abeta from the brain while limiting inflammation.
+- Unique mechanism of action: - Recognizes and binds to multiple forms of misfolded Abeta, a protein commonly associated with AD.

-Signal of activity in milder AD patients in Phase 2 studies:

-- In the proof-of-concept Phase 2 studies of crenezumab, a positive trend in cognition was observed with a greater effect on cognition in patients with a milder stage of AD. - ABBY cognition study: the high-dose crenezumab arm of an exploratory analysis showed a statistically significant 35% slowing of the rate of cognitive decline over 73 weeks in patients with the milder cognitive impairment (Mini-Mental State Examination score, or MMSE, of 22-26). - BLAZE biomarker study: the high-dose crenezumab arm showed a consistent trend of reduced Abeta accumulation in the brain over time and a significant increase of Abeta in the cerebrospinal fluid, which suggests that Abeta is being removed from the brain when patients are treated with crenezumab.
+- Helps to protect against neurotoxicity due to high affinity for the multiple forms of misfolded Abeta. - Promotes disaggregation of existing Abeta aggregates and disrupts their assembly to prevent amyloid plaque formation, which is associated with AD. - Clears misfolded Abeta from the brain while limiting inflammation. - Signal of activity in milder AD patients in Phase 2 studies: - In the proof-of-concept Phase 2 studies of crenezumab, a positive trend in cognition was observed with a greater effect on cognition in patients with a milder stage of AD. - ABBY cognition study: although the study did not meet its co-primary endpoints, which were assessments using the ADAS-cog and CDR-Sum of boxes, the sample size was not expected to have adequate power to detect a modest but clinically significant difference between active medication and placebo at the 5% significance level (as is commonly the case in Phase 2 studies in AD).
+Instead, consistent trends across different endpoints and dose dependency are considered indicators of a response in this learning phase of development, with confirmation then sought in Phase 3.
+The results showed trends favoring crenezumab in the milder patient population. - BLAZE biomarker study: the high-dose crenezumab arm showed a consistent trend of reduced Abeta accumulation in the brain over time and a significant increase of Abeta in the cerebrospinal fluid, which suggests that Abeta is being removed from the brain when patients are treated with crenezumab. - Favorable safety profile allowing for potentially higher dosing: - Unique mechanism of action linked to the reduced ability to cause inflammation-related vasogenic edema, which is an accumulation of fluid in the brain that can lead to headaches, loss of coordination and disorientation. - Phase 2 clinical data showed a very low incidence of vasogenic edema. - A Phase 1 study is ongoing to study crenezumab at higher doses to potentially increase the efficacy signal.
+This study has helped define the design of the Phase 3 clinical study.

-ABBY High Dose Arm: Change in the Alzheimer Disease Assessment Scale-Cognitive Subscale, or ADAS-cog 12

-An exploratory analysis in milder AD patients showed a 35.4% reduction in cognitive decline (p=0.036).

-• Favorable safety profile allowing for potentially higher dosing:

-- Unique mechanism of action linked to the reduced ability to cause inflammation-related vasogenic edema, which is an accumulation of fluid in the brain that can lead to headaches, loss of coordination and disorientation. - Phase 2 clinical data showed a very low incidence of vasogenic edema. - A Phase 1 study is ongoing to study crenezumab at higher doses to potentially increase the efficacy signal and to help define the optimal Phase 3 clinical study design.

-Our two other clinical product candidates, ACI-24 and ACI-35, are being developed using our SupraAntigen platform and target AD through active immunization, where the immune system is stimulated to make its own antibodies against pathological proteins:
+Two of our other clinical product candidates, ACI-24 and ACI-35, are being developed using our SupraAntigen platform and target AD through active immunization, where the immune system is stimulated to make its own antibodies against pathological proteins:

-ACI-24 is our wholly-owned anti-Abeta vaccine candidate currently in a Phase 1/2a study.
+- ACI-24 is our wholly-owned anti-Abeta vaccine candidate currently in a Phase 1/2a study.
 We expect to complete this study and announce top line results in the second half of 2016.
-ACI-24 is also being studied in patients with Down syndrome, a population that is at high risk for AD.

-ACI-35 is an anti-tau vaccine candidate that we are developing under a collaboration agreement with Janssen Pharmaceuticals, Inc., a Johnson & Johnson Company.
-We expect to complete our Phase 1b clinical study in the fourth quarter of 2016 and to begin Phase 2 clinical studies thereafter in 2017.
+In January 2016, we announced that, together with the University of California, San Diego and with support from the LuMind Foundation, we commenced a Phase 1 clinical study for ACI-24 in patients with Down syndrome.
+Down syndrome patients are a population that is at high risk for AD. - ACI-35 is an anti-tau vaccine candidate that we are developing under a collaboration agreement with Janssen Pharmaceuticals, Inc., a Johnson & Johnson Company.
+We and Janssen are co-developing ACI-35 through the ongoing Phase 1b clinical study, which we expect to be completed in the fourth quarter of 2016.
+From Phase 2 and onward, Janssen will assume responsibility for the clinical development, manufacturing and commercialization of ACI-35.
+We expect Phase 2 clinical studies to begin in 2017.

+Additionally, a passive anti-tau monoclonal antibody candidate is being developed under a collaboration agreement with Genentech.
+The Phase 1 clinical study in patients with AD and healthy volunteers commenced in the second quarter of 2016, with results expected in the first half of 2017.